ARM-software/vscode-cmsis-csolution/README.md

     A "Conversion Successful" message displays once the conversion is done.
     The `*.cproject.yaml` and `*.csolution.yaml` files are available in the folder where the `.uvprojx` is stored.

+Alternatively, right click on a uvprojx or uvmpw file in the file navigator and select "Convert MDK project to csolution".

 ## Create a csolution project

 **Note**: The **New CMSIS solution** view is still under development.
 To get access to it, select the **Cmsis-csolution: Experimental Features** checkbox in the settings.